kyrillosibrahim/kyrillosibrahim/README.md

 ## 🎓 Education

 **Faculty of Computers and Information**
-Faculty of Computers and Information Zagazig University  — GPA: 3.45
+ Zagazig University  — GPA: 3.45

 ---